dumitrescustefan/sustain-seq2seq/README.md

 - [ ] Transfer hidden=False not working, plus needs testing
 - [ ] AdditiveAttention.py -> reimplement in Attention.py and delete the file
 - [ ] Single loader in models/utils that loads lists of numbers + additional w2i file
+- [ ] Tied embedding weights, investigate it

 ## Validation scores: